coldham10/coldham10.github.io/projects.md

 				<header class="major">
 					<h3>Continuum Andoid App</h3>
 				</header>
 				<p>After becoming interested in the interplay between goals and habits, I found myself struggling to remember how well I had been keeping up with new habits and how long I had abstained from bad habits.
-I had just taught myself Javascript and React, so I decided to write a React Native app to help me keep track.
+I had just taught myself JavaScript and React, so I decided to write a React Native app to help me keep track.
 Continuum is now available as a beta on the Android Play Store.</p>
 				<ul class="actions">
-					<li><a href="{% post_url 2016-8-20-etiam %}" class="button">Learn more</a></li>
+					<li><a href="{% post_url 2021-1-1-continuum %}" class="button">Learn more</a></li>
 				</ul>
 			</div>
 		</div>